 5. Standardize How You Receive Payment

 Accepting payment in many forms and via a variety of providers may be convenient for your clients but can be a real hassle for you as a business owner.
 We recommend standardizing how you receive payments by choosing one credit card processor and taking all payments there.
-These include services like Paypal, which also offers in-app invoicing.
+For instance, services like Paypal offer in-app invoicing.

 If you decide to allow cash or check payment, make sure you have a way to issue receipts, log payments and merge this with your cc reports.